 In 1996, the Holding Board acquired other companies such as Frazer Nash and merged them with ML Aviation.
 ML Engineering in Slough moved to Andover in 1997 enabling design and production to join under one roof.
 In 1997 Cobham plc acquired ML Aviation & Marine for £37 million.

 Ejector Release Units (ERUs) are used to carry and release stores such as bombs and missiles from military fighter and fighter-bomber aircraft.
 ML Aviation made a number of different types tailored for different aircraft and stores types.
-Other types were designed to release brake parachutes.
-This article covers some detail on the No 120 ERU.
+Other types were designed to release brake parachutes as shown in the header photo of a Vulcan bomber.

-CERU204 Mk3 cartridges are used to provide gas pressure to operate Ejector Release units.
+Explosive cartridges are used to provide gas pressure to operate Ejector Release Units.
 They consist of an aluminium alloy case, a main propellant charge, an ignition element and a closure disc.

 Marcel Lobelle rest peacefully